morrowevanj/megr2157-portfolio/docs/assignments/A01/index.md

 <img width="3024" height="1100" alt="Clippers (Lever)" src="https://github.com/user-attachments/assets/424d9ef5-f402-4d21-912a-6e081fce5a29" />

 The lever is used as leverage to complete a lateral force on the spring.
 This allows the user to user minimal force while achieving a multiplying clamping force.
+The lever has a curve at the end for leveraging against the pin while being able to push down on the spring.

 **2. Spring**